Santorini holidays

 Bargain buys

-Kamari and Perissa are good for traditional souvenirs.
-The stores down on the seafront promenades, in particular, are filled with authentic pottery, ceramics and handmade beach bags.
-Another popular take-home is a bag of the island’s volcanic pumice stones, which are often used for beauty treatments.
+Kamari and Perissa are good for unique souvenirs.
+Beachfront stalls and the stores down on the seafront promenades are filled with traditional pottery, handmade ceramics and olive wood crafts.
+Local sponges and bags of volcanic pumice stones – often used for beauty treatments – are great buys, too.

 Mid-range buys

-Oia leads the way when it comes to art.
-Its views have been the inspiration for thousands of painters over the years, and you can pick up reasonably-priced pieces in the galleries here.
-If wine is more your thing, visit the Canava Roussos Winery in Kamari to pick up a vintage bottle of the stuff.
+For something a bit special that won’t break the bank, you can pick up reasonably priced paintings and the likes in local art galleries in Oia.
+Or, mooch around the boutiques here for leather sandals and hand-woven textiles.
+If Santorini wine is more your thing, visit the Canava Roussos Winery in Kamari to pick up a vintage bottle of the stuff.

 Designer buys

-Oia has its fair share of blow-out boutiques, from little clothing stores like B.LOOSE and Eponymo to art shops like Oia Treasures Art Gallery and Oria Gallery.
-Thira, on the other hand, is great for jewellery – head to Gold Street for quality gold moulded into Byzantine-style designs.
+Oia has its fair share of blow-out boutiques, from little clothing stores by Greek fashion designers, to art galleries stacked with one-off pieces.
+Thira, on the other hand, is great for accessories – head to Gold Street for quality gold moulded into Byzantine jewellery and high-end watches.

 Nightlife